kasper573/racp/readme.md

 To do this, simply sign in to your admin account and go to the Assets page and use the asset uploader.
 Additional instructions are available on the page.

+## High level technical details

+- All rAthena specific code is abstracted away and located in the [rathena](src/api/rathena) folder.
+All API services are agnostic to the underlying data source.
+- The rAthena version we integrate towards is a fixed commit hash in package.json.
+- The rAthena database is interfaced with using [knex](https://knexjs.org/) and an introspected type definition generated with `yarn codegen:rathena`.
+Use this command and commit the changes to keep the knex bindings up to date whenever bumping the rAthena version.
+- The RACP database is defined using a standard [prisma](https://www.prisma.io/) setup.